GSA/CFO.gov/_cards/2021-11-26-0511-Advanced-Financial-Management-Level-1---Awareness.md

 permalink: /cards/0511-Advanced-Financial-Management-Level-1---Awareness/
 functional_competency_designation: "Secondary"
 competency: "Advanced Financial Management"
+competency_group: "nan"
+compentency_description: "Develop, monitor, interpret, and report standardized processes/operations to ensure transparency and compliance with financial statutory, regulatory, and leadership guidance with the intent of promoting effectiveness and accountability."
 level: "GS 0-3"
 proficiency_level: Level 1 - Awareness
 proficiency_level_definition: "Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes"